-Interest rates have fallen sharply during 2019.
+Just like in 2019, Interest rates have fallen sharply during 2020.
 A decrease in interest rates has a positive impact on the value of the underlying government bonds in the LifeSight Matching funds.
 This effect is larger for bonds with a longer duration.
-As such, the return on the LifeSight Matching Long fund in 2019 was higher than for the LifeSight Matching Short fund.
+As such, the return on the LifeSight Matching Lang fund in 2020 was higher than for the LifeSight Matching Kort fund.

-Because of the decrease in interest rates, the LifeSight Matching Long fund achieved a positive return of +12.1%.
-The LifeSight Matching Short fund achieved a lower return, although still quite prosperous investment return of 6.5%.
+Because of the decrease in interest rates, the LifeSight Matching Lang fund achieved a positive return of +11.6%.
+The LifeSight Matching Kort fund achieved an investment return of +4.6%.

-In comparison to the benchmark funds, the LifeSight Matching Long fund lags behind.
+In comparison to the benchmark funds, the LifeSight Matching Lang fund lags behind.
 This is mainly because inflation-linked government bonds experienced less decrease compared to the interest rate used for the annuity purchase rates of insurers (the benchmark).
-However, the results since the start of the LifeSight Matching funds are better than the benchmarks.
+However, the results since the start of the LifeSight Matching funds are in line with or better than the benchmarks.

 LifeSight Rendement fund

-Since its inception, the LifeSight Return Fund has achieved a higher return than its benchmark year on year.
-Also this year, the performance of the LifeSight Return Fund is better than that of the benchmark (+23.4%).
-On average, an additional return of 0.34% per year has now been achieved since the start.
+Since its inception, the LifeSight Rendement fund has achieved a higher return than its benchmark year on year.
+Also this year, the performance of the LifeSight Rendement fund is better than that of the benchmark.
+On average, an additional return of 0.5% per year has now been achieved since the start.